University of Notre Dame Facility Automation System Upgrade, SOUTH BEND, IN

 The complexity of this task was increased by the campus’s diverse range of buildings.
 In addition to classrooms and administrative offices, these include medical, scientific and computer research laboratories; a full-scale museum and art gallery, libraries, a variety of sports facilities, retail stores, a hotel, and 27 residence halls.
 The result is a wide array of environmental control requirements.

-To meet these diverse needs, ECS upgraded the client’s existing control system to support network communications and provided a user interface via standard web browser software.
+To meet these diverse needs, Havel upgraded the client’s existing control system to support network communications and provided a user interface via standard web browser software.
 This put all building control systems directly on the University’s intranet network infrastructure, where the school could reap the benefits of local and wide-area networking.

-As the project began, ECS worked with the client to evaluate emerging wide-area networking technologies and design the upgrade transition plan.
+As the project began, Havel worked with the client to evaluate emerging wide-area networking technologies and design the upgrade transition plan.
 The company then self performed each phase of the implementation.
 As each phase was completed, the client gained increasingly greater ability to monitor and adjust temperature sensors, occupancy schedules, equipment run times, and energy consumption from any of the University’s intranet-connected PCs, even those in off-campus locations.
 In addition, significantly clearer and easier to use graphics enabled the client to take maximum advantage of the system’s expanded flexibility and control features.
 This further increased facility management efficiency and helped to ensure a consistently optimum learning environment for students, faculty, and administrators.

 University of Notre Dame has grown from a three-building Indiana frontier mission site in 1842 to a world-renowned research university with 132 buildings covering more than 7-million square feet.
 Ranked as one of “America’s 100 Most Wired Colleges”, University of Notre Dameis regarded as one of the most technologically advanced universities in the country, maintaining superlative computer and communication technology standards.